Strong generators in $D^{perf}(X)$ and $D^b_{coh}(X)$: Approximation in the case of quasiprojective schemes

 Then there exists a triangle $D\la E\la F\la$ in $\Dqc(X)$, with $D\in\Dqc(X)^{<A}$ and $E\in\Coprod_{(B-A+2)(2n+2)}\big(\cb[A-n-2,B+n]\big)$.
 If $X$ is noetherian and the cohomology of $F$ is coherent, then $E$ may be chosen to be compact. \epro

 \prf Let $\cc$ be the full subcategory of the category of line bundles on $X$, whose set of objects is $\{\cl^i,\,i\in\zz\}$.
-Because $\cl$ is ample, the complex $F$ has a resolution in terms of the $\cl^i$: there exists a chain complex
+Because $\cl$ is ample, Illusie~\cite[Lemme~2.2.8]{Illusie71B} tells us that the complex $F$ has a resolution in terms of the $\cl^i$: there exists a cochain complex

 quasi-isomorphic to $F$, and where the $x^i$ are all coproducts of objects in $\cc$.
-If $X$ is noetherian and $F$ has coherent cohomology we choose all the $x^i$ to be finite coproducts of objects of $\cc$.
+If $X$ is noetherian and $F$ has coherent cohomology then Illusie~\cite[Proposition~2.2.9]{Illusie71B} allows us to choose all the $x^i$ to be finite coproducts of objects of $\cc$.
 Let $E$ be the brutal truncation

 In the triangle $D\la E\la F\la$ we have $D\in\Dqc(X)^{<A}$, and in the case where $X$ is noetherian and the cohomology of $F$ is coherent the object $E$ is compact.
 Example~\ref{E1.18} tells us that $E\in\Coprod_{B-A+2}\big(\cc[A-1,B]\big)$, while Corollary~\ref{C2.5} guarantees that $\cc[A-1,B]\subset\Coprod_{2(n+1)}\big(\cb[A-n-2,B+n]\big)$.
 The Proposition follows. \eprf